 Performance marketing is a term used for any marketing strategy in which marketers only pay when a specific action is completed – not before the ad campaign starts.
 In other words, performance marketing only comes into effect when a marketing campaign has a clearly understood and measurable result attached to it.

-There are quite a few ways that performance marketing can be utilized and the tools and processes used to initiate this framework could be specific to an industry or individual agency.
+There are quite a few ways that performance advertising can be utilized and the tools and processes used to initiate this framework could be specific to an industry or individual agency.
 The publisher can run an ad on an app, service or other product that requires a certain number of clicks, or a specific percentage of a video being watched.

 Why is Performance Marketing Gaining Traction?

 Advertising in China is steadily on the rise with 79% of advertisers planning to increase their digital marketing spending this year.
 Many marketers and publishers view performance marketing as a win-win way of doing business.
 By using this type of marketing, brands only target individuals who are more likely to buy their product or service.
 It allows for both parties to truly target advertisement campaigns in a precisely calculated way all based on performance and execution.
 Businesses can get a great sense of confidence that their money is getting spent effectively considering they are converting their target audience before any payment is made.
-Performance marketing also allows companies to get free brand exposure and targeted clicks with little effort.
+Performance advertising also allows companies to get free brand exposure and targeted clicks with little effort.

 Top Performance Marketing Channels